candleindark/docs.cucumber.io/content/guides/overview.md

 ```

 {{% note "Who should write step definitions?" %}}
-The same people who write Gherkin should be writing step definitions.
-This is another reason the Gherkin is best written by developers and/or testers.
+The same people who write the feature files should be writing step definitions.
+This is another reason the feature files are best written by developers and/or testers.
 {{% /note %}}